-Professor Fiona Probyn-Rapsey (University of Wollongong) Dr Melissa Boyde (University of Wollongong)
+Professor Fiona Probyn-Rapsey (University of Wollongong) Dr Yvette Watt (University of Tasmania)

-Professor Steve Baker (University of Central Lancashire) Professor Una Chaudhuri (New York University) Dr Matthew Chrulew (Curtin University) Professor Barbara Creed (University of Melbourne) Dr Chris Degeling (University of Wollongong) Dr Thom van Dooren (University of Sydney) Professor Adrian Franklin (University of South Australia) Professor Lori Gruen (Wesleyan University) Professor Claire Kim (University of California, Irvine) Professor Paul McGreevy (University of Sydney) Dr Siobhan O’Sullivan (University of New South Wales) Professor Clare Palmer (University of Texas) Dr Anat Pick (Queen Mary, University of London) Dr Anthony Podberscek (University of Sydney) Associate Professor Annie Potts (University of Canterbury) Professor Peta Tait (La Trobe University) Dr Nik Taylor (Flinders University) Dr Dinesh Wadiwel (University of Sydney) Professor Cary Wolfe (Rice University) Professor Wendy Woodward (University of the Western Cape)
+Professor Núria Almiron Roig (Universitat Pompeu Fabra) Professor Steve Baker (University of Central Lancashire) Dr Sune Borkfelt (Aarhus University) Professor Una Chaudhuri (New York University) Professor Adrian Franklin (University of South Australia) Dr Thom van Dooren (University of Sydney) Professor Emeritus Carol Gigliotti (Emily Carr University of Design) Professor Lori Gruen (Wesleyan University) Professor Oscar Horta (University of Santiago de Compostela) Professor Claire Kim (University of California, Irvine) Dr André Krebber (University of Kassel) Dr Alex Lockwood (University of Sunderland) Professor Clare Palmer (University of Texas) Dr Anat Pick (Queen Mary University of London) Dr Anthony Podberscek (University of Sydney) Professor Annie Potts (University of Canterbury) Dr Vasile T. Stanescu (Mercer University) Dr Siobhan O’Sullivan (University of New South Wales) Professor Peta Tait (La Trobe University) Dr Nik Taylor (University of Canterbury) Professor Chloë Taylor, University of Alberta Professor Helen Tiffin (University of Wollongong) Dr Richard Twine (Edge Hill University) Dr Dinesh Wadiwel (University of Sydney) Professor Wendy Woodward (University of the Western Cape)

-Authors are invited to discuss potential titles for the series with the series editors, or Agata Mrva-Montoya.
+Authors are invited to discuss potential titles for the series with the series editors, or Jo Lyons.